 It follows that if the Committee decides to proceed with an amendment that would allow for completing hearsay, it should probably also consider the question of timing.
-As discussed above, some courts have stated that a court should have discretion to allow completion at a later point.
+As discussed above, most courts have stated that a court should have discretion to allow completion at a later point.
 And this seems to be a salutary result.
 Judicial discretion is coin of the realm in the Evidence Rules.
 It seems eminently sensible to leave room for a situation in which completion might be allowed over time.
 Examples include a situation in which there are many conversations and many completions, and the court might find that timing should be flexible to assist in jury understanding.
 See, e.g., United States v.
 Webber, 255 F.3d 523 (8th Cir.
-2001) (trial court has substantial discretion as to the timing of completion, especially because there were hours of tape recordings presented that were subject to completion).
+2001) (trial court has substantial discretion as to the timing of completion).
 Or there may be witnesses to testify to completion who are available one day but not another, and so the trial judge might find it useful to allow completion at a point after the initial portion is introduced.
 Or the court may simply decide that the party who is injured by a misleading presentation should have the discretion to determine when it is best to complete.

-While certainly there should be a preference for contemporaneous completion, there probably needs to be some play in the joints for courts to meet specific situations, like those discussed above.
+As stated above, discretion as to timing is especially important when completion involves oral unrecorded statements, given the possibly greater likelihood of disruption that might occur when a witness testifies to part of an unrecorded conversation and the opponent offers evidence for completion.
+While certainly there should be a preference for contemporaneous completion under Rule 106, there probably needs to be some play in the joints for courts to meet specific situations, like those discussed above.
 The question then is whether the rule needs to be amended to specifically address timeliness.
 There is a good argument for a clarifying amendment.
 As stated above, the courts are divided on whether completion must be contemporaneous with admitting the initial portion --- and the text of the rule requires contemporaneous completion and admits of no discretion.
 See, e.g., Zahorik v.
 Smith Barney, Harris Upham & Co., 1987 U.S. Dist.
 Lexis 14078.
 At 6 (N.D.
-Ill.)
+III.)
 (Rule 106 "allow[s] admission of the qualifying or explanatory evidence at the time the opposing party offers the partial evidence rather than at a later stage of the trial.").
-So some language like, allowing court discretion as to the timing of completion might be a useful amendment.
+So some language allowing the court discretion as to the timing of completion might be a useful amendment.

-If the rule is amended to allow discretion as to timing, it would be sensible to add language to the Committee Note indicating while discretion is allowed, there should be a presumption that completion is to be contemporaneous.
+If the rule is amended to allow discretion as to timing, it would be sensible to provide a presumption that completion should be contemporaneous.
 After all, a major foundation of Rule 106 is that contemporaneous completion is necessary because of "the inadequacy of repair work when delayed to a point later in the trial."